Loading...

 What to Do After Setup

-• Add more sites if needed: You can host multiple WordPress sites on one Cloudways server by adding new applications from the same server dashboard, which keeps costs down.
+You can host multiple WordPress sites on one Cloudways server by adding new applications from the same server dashboard, which keeps costs down.
+Each application gets its own database, SFTP credentials, and settings while sharing the underlying server resources.

 Final Word: How to Set Up Cloudways

-Cloudways is a good way to get a WordPress site online with managed infrastructure, decent default performance settings, and room to grow.
-For a wider look at what Cloudways offers and how it compares to other hosts, read our Cloudways hosting guide.
-If you are still mapping out the full process from server creation through DNS, our setup and migration guide walks through every stage in order.
+Cloudways is a solid way to get a WordPress site online with managed infrastructure, sensible default performance settings, and room to grow without switching providers.
+For a wider look at what Cloudways offers overall, read our Cloudways hosting guide.
 If you already have a WordPress site to bring over rather than starting fresh, our step-by-step guide on how to migrate WordPress to Cloudways covers both the plugin method and manual SFTP steps.
-Once your server is live, it is also important to set up automatic backups on Cloudways to protect your site against data loss.

 FAQs